 The force of pressure on the toes and ball of the feet is necessarily more, in order to maintain a quick momentum.

 As you can see there is quite a lot going on in the foot and it is very repetitive because of the number of strides needed to take to cover the distance walked.
 As a result, they tend to get more foot issues than the more casual walker.

-That is why fitness and power walkers are the main audience for walking shoes with arch support if they suffer from overpronation, supination, or experience pain in their heels, ankles, and shins.
+That is why fitness and power walkers are the main audiences for walking shoes with arch support if they suffer from overpronation, supination, or experience pain in their heels, ankles, and shins.

 Your lifestyle or foot shape may not require more than normal arch support so read this article before you pay extra for walking shoes.

 More Casual Walking Exercise

 Most people are not power walkers but engage in walking at a more normal pace.
 They may walk while having power business meetings, they may walk in social groups or with loved ones, they may go out with their families or walk the dog or they may just walk to get away from it all, get some exercise and grab a moments peace to listen to their favorite podcast.

 The commonality between these groups is that they walk for moderate distances and at a moderate pace.

 In the motion of their stride, their heels impact the ground with less force than fitness/power walkers because they are moving slower.
 Their arches have more time to flex and distribute pressure better as there is more time for the foot to go through the normal phase of pronation.

 Regular walkers experience less pressure on their toes and the ball of their feet when pushing off to continue their forward motion.

 The needs of regular walkers are less intense than fitness & power walkers and runners but they do still have a need for arch support. the biggest difference is in the levels of cushioning needed in the various parts of the shoe – and comfort.

 Walking on Treadmills and Other Exercise Machines